graphql/graphql-spec/spec/Section 3 -- Type System.md

 #### Int

-The Int scalar type represents a signed 32-bit numeric non-fractional values.
+The Int scalar type represents a signed 32-bit numeric non-fractional value.
 Response formats that support a 32-bit integer or a number type should use that type to represent this scalar.